henry252525/MarkTex/README.md

 ## To do
 - Proper packaging (using Ruby gems)
 - Better scripts that do not depend on current directory
-- Test on Linux
+- Add official Linux support
-- Commenting
+- Add support for commenting out lines
-- Unordered lists
+- Add support for ordered lists
-- Math mode
+- Add support for math mode
-- code blocks
+- Add support for code blocks
-- extend figure notation to allow for labels and text-width
+- Extend figure notation to allow for labels and text-width to be specified